Ellis Marsalis Jr.: Early life

 Born in New Orleans, Louisiana, Marsalis was the son of Florence Marie (née Robertson) and Ellis Marsalis Sr., a businessman and social activist.
 Marsalis and his wife Dolores Ferdinand Marsalis had six sons: Branford, Wynton, Ellis III, Delfeayo, Mboya, and Jason.
 Branford, Wynton, Delfeayo, and Jason also became jazz musicians.
 Ellis III is a poet and photographer.

 Marsalis played tenor saxophone and piano during high school, and performed locally with a rhythm and blues band that included pianist Roger Dickerson.
 After high school, Marsalis served a year in the Marine Corps where he performed on piano for the majority of his duty.
 He subsequently attended Dillard University, where he graduated in 1955 with a degree in music education.
 While attending Dillard, he worked as the high school band director at what was then Xavier University Preparatory School on Magazine Street, where he witnessed the classical playing of one of the students, piano prodigy James Booker.
 Marsalis later attended graduate school at Loyola University New Orleans.

-In the 1950s and 1960s he worked with Ed Blackwell, Cannonball Adderley, Nat Adderley, and Al Hirt.
-During the 1970s, he taught at the New Orleans Center for Creative Arts.
+In the 1950s and 1960s, he worked with Ed Blackwell, Cannonball Adderley, Nat Adderley, and Al Hirt.
+During the 1970s, Marsalis taught at the New Orleans Center for Creative Arts.
 His students have included Lauren Bernofsky, Terence Blanchard, Harry Connick Jr., Donald Harrison, Kent Jordan, Marlon Jordan, and Nicholas Payton.

 Musical career

 Marsalis recorded nearly twenty of his own albums and was featured on many discs with such musicians as David "Fathead" Newman, Eddie Harris, Marcus Roberts, and Courtney Pine.
 As a teacher, he encouraged his students to learn from history while also making discoveries in music on their own.
 "We don't teach jazz, we teach students," he once said about his ability to teach jazz improvisation.
-As a leading educator at the New Orleans Center for Creative Arts, the University of New Orleans, and Xavier University of Louisiana, Marsalis influenced the careers of countless musicians, as well as his four musician sons: Wynton, Branford, Delfeayo and Jason.
+As a leading educator at the New Orleans Center for Creative Arts, the University of New Orleans (UNO), and Xavier University of Louisiana, Marsalis influenced the careers of countless musicians, as well as his four musician sons: Wynton, Branford, Delfeayo and Jason.
 Marsalis retired from UNO in 2001.
 In May 2007, Marsalis received an honorary doctorate from Tulane University for his contributions to jazz and musical education.